simple-icons/simple-icons/CONTRIBUTING.md

     - For GitHub projects, the amount of "stars" should be above 5k.
     - For anything else, popularity will be judged on a case-by-case basis.
 * Doesn't fall into one of the following categories:
-    - Illegal service (e.g. piracy, malware, threatening material, spam, etc.)
+    - Illegal services (e.g. piracy, malware, threatening material, spam, etc.)
     - Governmental agencies, programs, departments
        - Allowed: International organizations and NGOs with supranational interests
        - Allowed: Space agencies